 Where to Apply

-To apply for social housing, a common application form is available or can be picked up from any of the following sites*:
+The application has been made available below, or applications can be picked up at any of the following sites:

 Huron County Housing Corporation

 Clinton, Ontario N0M 1L0